atmoz/sftp/README.md

     foo::1001
 ```

-## Using custom SSH key for server
+## Providing your own SSH host key

-This container will generate an ssh-key for OpenSSH at first run.
-To avoid this, you can map Ed25519 or RSA keys from the host inside the container.
+This container will generate new SSH host keys at first run.
+To avoid that your
+users get a MITM warning when you recreate your container (and the host keys
+changes), you can mount your own host keys.

 ```
 docker run \